LearningKijo/SecurityResearcher-Note/Day2-APT29-NOBELIUM.md

 #### Plan for your response
 - Collect data for further investigaton
 - Leverage Threat Intelligence for the investigation
-- Need well practice of APT29 attack Incident Response
+- Need well practice/training in incident response specifically for APT29 attacks
 - Think about Incident Response plan
 - Think about recovery plan